On the Complexity of Offline Reinforcement Learning with $Q^\star$-Approximation and Partial Coverage: Making Robust Decisions from a Confidence Set

 \subsection{A Decision-Estimation Coefficient for Offline RL under Partial Coverage}

-We aim for a principled way to design offline RL algorithms.
 We first review ideas in the existing online DEC framework.
-In model-based DEC \citep{foster2021statistical, foster2023tight, xu2023bayesian}, the learner seeks a policy that minimizes regret against an adversarially chosen model (hence aligned with robust optimization).
-However, this model must remain close---measured under the learner’s current policy---to the posterior of $M^\star$ estimated from collected data.
+In model-based DEC \citep{foster2021statistical, foster2023tight}, the learner seeks a policy that minimizes regret against an adversarially chosen model.
+However, this model must remain close---measured under the state-action distribution induced by the learner’s current policy---to the posterior of $M^\star$ estimated from collected data.
 To achieve this, every model is penalized according to its discrepancy from the model posterior.
 This corresponds to the first decision rule in \pref{fig:dec-comparison}.
 Model-free DEC \citep{foster2024model, liu2025improved} follows a similar principle, but instead of maintaining a posterior of $M^\star$, it maintains a posterior of $Q^\star$.
 The learner's policy is optimized against the \emph{induced model set} $\calM=\{Q_M^\star\in\calF\}$.
 This gives the second decision rule in \pref{fig:dec-comparison}.

 In offline RL, the $Q^\star$ confidence set plays a similar role as the $Q^\star$ posterior in the online setting.
-Similarly, the learner seeks a policy that minimizes the sub-optimality against an adversarial model that remains close to the confidence set.
-A key difference is that now this closeness is measured under each model’s \emph{own optimal policy}.
-For one, the learner's policy can no longer help detecting the discrepancy between a model and $Q^\star$ posterior as in the online case, so they should not optimize their policy over it.
-For another, this has the effect of penalizing models whose optimal policies are poorly covered, hence achieving coverage-adaptive guarantee.
+Similarly, the learner seeks a policy that minimizes the sub-optimality against an adversarial model that remains in the confidence set.
+A key difference is that now this closeness is measured under the state-action distribution induced by each model’s \emph{own optimal policy}.
+First, unlike in online RL, the learner's output policy cannot generate new data and therefore cannot be used to test whether a candidate model is plausible.
+Thus, the discrepancy term should not be measured under the learner's policy.
+Second, measuring discrepancy under $\pi_M$ penalizes candidate models whose own optimal policies are poorly supported by the offline data, which is exactly what is needed for coverage-adaptive guarantees under partial coverage.